openhab/openhabian/docs/openhabian-amanda.md

 ## Software installation

+First, mount/prepare your storage (see examples).
+Next, double check that your `backup` user has write access to all of the storage area (preferrably, he `owns` the directory):
+*Create* a file there (`touch /path/to/storage/file`), check its ownership (`ls -l /path/to/storage/file`), then delete it (`rm /path/to/storage/file`).
+If that does not work as expected (to produce a file that is owned by the `backup` user), you need to change export options on your NAS/NFS server.
+See also [paragraph on `no_root_squash`](#Storage preparation) above.

-Next (but only AFTER you successfully mounted/prepared your storage !), install Amanda using the openHABian menu.
+Now finally, install Amanda using the openHABian menu.
 When you start the Amanda installation from the openHABian menu, the install routine will create a directory/link structure in the directory you tell it.
 Your local user named "backup" will need to have write access there.
 Amanda install routine should do that for you, but it only CAN do it for you if you created/mounted it before you ran the installation.